 As we have already discussed this comes about because we assume a western world view that is educated and privileged.

 We have even had people comment on our facebook page “we are all slaves, we pay taxes”; or “I’m a slave, doing the housework for my family of 6”.
-As a result we are very concerned about these findings.
-Slavery involves no choice, no freedom, no escape and serious threat to well being.
+As a result, we are very concerned about these findings.
+Because modern slavery involves no choice, no freedom, no escape and serious threat to well-being.

 As we have already discussed we are all responsible for slavery.
 We all have slaves working for us.
 You can find out how many slaves work for you here.

-If you want to join us here is a list of things you can do to help.
+If you want to help here is a list of things you can do to help.